forcedotcom/cli/releasenotes/sfdx/README.md

     |`force:data:record:update`|`--perflog`|
     |`force:data:soql:bulk:report`|`--perflog`, `--wait`, `--bulk`, `--usetoolingapi`, `--soqlqueryfile`, `--query`|

-    We've also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
+    We also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
 Fun tip: use the `-h` flag to get a condensed view of the help, for when you don't need long descriptions and examples.

     Let's look at an example, such as this command (IDs truncated for security):